Jessie Evans Smith

 She was a popular soloist around town, including singing with the Mormon Tabernacle Choir.
 As Ethel Reynolds Smith, Joseph Fielding Smith’s second wife, lay in her bed, she requested that Jessie Evans sing at her funeral.
 Shortly after that, the two began seeing each other.

-Jessie Evans and Joseph Fielding got married in 1938, when Jessie was 36 years old and he was 62.
+Jessie Evans and Joseph Fielding Smith were married in 1938, when Jessie was 36 years old and he was 62.
 By then she had developed her full character and was completely secure in herself.
 She is most noted for her flamboyance and confidence; a real character we should admire.
 She made life full and invited all those around her to come along for the ride, including her prophet husband.

 “While Joseph Fielding Smith was a stern man in public, his wife, Jessie Evans Smith, was vivacious and outgoing.
 When asked by her husband to speak during a priesthood meeting to which she had accompanied him, she opened with, “Brethren, do you know what you get when you grow marijuana on the stake farm?”
 Startled, the men looked at each other waiting for the punch line.
 “High priests!” she chuckled.”